la2050/archive/_projects/2016/little-by-little-school-readiness-program.md

   and Math","Early education","Student education pipeline","Suspension and
   expulsion rates","Truancy rates in elementary and middle schools","Youth unemployment and underemployment"]
+project_proposal_impact:
+  - District-wide graduation rates
+  - Proficiency in English and Language Arts and Math
+  - Early education
+  - Student education pipeline
+  - Suspension and expulsion rates
+  - Truancy rates in elementary and middle schools
+  - Youth unemployment and underemployment
+project_proposal_description: >-
+  The LBL Public Policy Consultant has the primary responsibility for educating decision makers about LBL with a focus on:

+  •providing expert and strategic guidance about how best to educate and inform public officials about the importance of early literacy education and LBL;

+  •closely tracking  how all public dollars are being allocated around early literacy (0-5) efforts and advising LBL about best strategies for pursuing such funding;&
+   positioning LBL as a national expert in early education.
+project_areas:
+  - County of Los Angeles
 project_proposal_best_place: >-
   WIC as a Platform for the Promoting Early Literacy and Health: Partnerships for Sustaining Impact